focustense/StardewUI/Docs/getting-started/hot-reload.md

 !!! tip "Important"

     In order for hot reloading to work, make sure you are directly editing or copying your edits to the **deployed** files; that is, the file inside your `Stardew Valley\Mods\<ModName>` folder.
+See the [source sync](#source-sync) section below for a possible alternative, depending on your project setup.

+### Source Sync :material-test-tube:{ title="Experimental" }

+StardewUI can provide a built-in sync from your project assets directory to the deployed mod assets directory in order to work around the aforementioned limitation, and allow hot-reloading from your usual IDE or editor.
+There are two ways to enable this:

+1. Use the extension from the `ViewEngineExtensions` class, copied with the `IViewEngine` definition.
+For "ordinary" project structures, this is the most convenient as it will auto-detect the source path based on the caller.

+    ```cs
+    viewEngine.EnableHotReloadingWithSourceSync();
+    ```

+2. Provide your own path to the `EnableHotReloading` method.
+Use this strategy if your project structure is unusual, or if the previous method does not work for any other reason.

+    ```cs
+    // Replace C:\Projects\MyMod with the actual path to your mod source.
+    viewEngine.EnableHotReloading(@"C:\Projects\MyMod");
+    ```

+For either of the above to function, your source directory must have the same asset structure as the deployed mod.
+For example, if views have been registered for the path `assets/views`, then the source directory must be the directory containing `assets`, which in turn contains `views`.

+This will almost always be the case for projects using [ModBuildConfig](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) that don't use their own custom build/deployment actions for assets, but you may need to tweak it if your project is set up differently.

+!!! warning "Warning – Visual Studio Compatibility"

+    Source sync currently has issues with Visual Studio which render it inoperable, due to VS creating temporary files and moving entire directories instead of simply writing to the source file.
+Other editors, including Visual Studio Code, should function correctly.

 ## Performance